Andrii-Pershko/SAME_Back_End/readme.md

 # Start project;
 1. In terminal run "npm i"
-2. Create in Postgres you db;
+2. Create in Postgres you db with name same_database;

 3. Past in psql terminal for create users table:
    <pre>
       CREATE TYPE userRoles AS ENUM ('Admin', 'User');